aar246860/Mathematica-Code-SDR/README.md

 # SM-Mathematica-Code
 **New Stream Depletion Solution**<br><br>
-The file named **SM.nb** is the Mathematica notebook for evaluating drawdown value.
+The file named **NSDS.nb** is the Mathematica notebook for evaluating drawdown value.